 If there is a gas grill that is going to go head to head with Twin Eagles, it is probably the Fire Magic Echelon Aurora.
 Both of these are high-priced, high quality gas grills.
 They have very similar power output and sizes.
 When you compare similar models between these two you will find that Fire Magic is a little more money.
 Fire Magic, however, does offer features you will not find with Twin Eagles.

 In the Luxury Outdoor Kitchen Market, Twin Eagles is a leader.
 They build some of the best equipment that money can buy.
 The recent purchase of the company by Dometic should change much.
 Yes, Dante Cantal is moving into retirement and will no longer be shepherding this company.
 But with years of experience and Dometic’s focus on luxury products, Twin Eagles will be around for many years to come.
-If you are in the market for outdoor kitchen products, these should be towards the top of your list.
+If you are in the market for outdoor kitchen products, these should be at the top of your list.